osrf/gazebo_tutorials/guided_a/tutorial3.md

     * `sensors`: this is where you find all classes related to sensors, like cameras and IMUs.

-    * `rendering`: this is where you find all classes related to rendering, like scene, visuals, materials...
+    * `rendering`: this is where you find all classes related to the 3D rendering, like scene, visuals, materials...

     * `gui`: this is where you find all classes related to the GUI (Graphical User Interface), like menus and buttons.